 Looking after yourself in very hot weather

-Most of us enjoy sunny weather, but extreme heat can seriously damage your health or even be fatal.
-During a heatwave, when the temperature stays really high day after day, it is important that you look after yourself properly.
+Most people enjoy sunny weather, but extreme heat can seriously damage your health or even be fatal.
+During a heatwave, when the temperature stays high day after day, it is important that you look after yourself properly.

 Risks during a heatwave